srcshelton/gentoo-ebuilds/README.md

 * app-accessibility/svox-pico
     * SVOX Pico TTS (aka 'pico2wave'), required by >www-apps/nabaztaglives-2.2.0
+* app-admin/checkrestart-ng
+    * A pure-shell tool to check for updated binaries and libraries
 * app-admin/openrc-restart-crashed
     * Check for services with status 'crashed', and optionally restart specified services
 * app-emulation/wa-linux-agent